About the hall

-Run by the Order of Preachers, or Dominicans, a Roman Catholic religious order, Blackfriars Hall is heir to one of Oxford's oldest academic traditions.
+Blackfriars Hall has been a centre of scholarly excellence for over 800 years, and is heir to one of Oxford's oldest academic traditions.
 The first Dominicans arrived in Oxford in 1221, shortly after the foundation of the Order, at the direct instructions of St Dominic.

 Accommodation and meals

 The accommodation is ideally located in a well-lit street right in the heart of the city, close to the main sights and attractions, and convenient for University facilities, rail and bus stations.
-However, it is isolated from the main bustle and city noise: perfect for balancing the need for study and recreation.
+However, it is away from the main bustle and city noise: perfect for balancing the need for study and recreation.

 All study bedrooms are equipped with network connections and WiFi access, and are available throughout the Christmas and Easter vacations.
 Rooms are allocated according to Bursary guidelines.